 When considering the likelihood of a master plan's vision from an economic perspective, it is important to consider broader market influences and understand their potential role in the precinct.
-This market testing chapter undertakes a series of tests of the Workshop Master Plan against current employment forecasts for both the precinct and the Central City District, as well as comparisons against other precincts in Sydney.
+This market testing chapter undertakes a series of tests of the Place Strategy against current employment forecasts for both the precinct and the Central City District, as well as comparisons against other precincts in Sydney.

-The intent of this is to ascertain whether the provisions of jobs under the scenario are reasonable, based on what is expected to occur in the wider Central City District.
+The intent of this is to ascertain whether the provisions of jobs under the Place Strategy are reasonable, based on what is expected to occur in the wider Central City District.
 It also draws on analysis of housing demand in the Parramatta LGA.
 This analysis considers:

-- The size of total jobs against existing forecasts - Whether the share of future jobs that the precinct would accommodate as a proportion of all Central District jobs is reasonable. - A high level view of what role housing can plan in the context of both the precinct and GPOP. - What a reasonable assumptions is for the timing of full build out of the precinct based on wider growth rates. - Whether the share of the Central City District's future growth that the precinct will contribute to is reasonable. - Whether there are other precincts, or new products, that are likely to challenge the uptake of this precinct over the next five years.
+- The size of total jobs against existing forecasts. - Whether the share of future jobs that the precinct would accommodate as a proportion of all Central District jobs is reasonable. - A high-level view of what role housing can play in the context of both the precinct and GPOP. - What a reasonable assumption is for the timing of full build out of the precinct based on wider growth rates. - Whether the share of the Central City District's future growth that the precinct will contribute to is reasonable. - Whether there are other precincts, or new products, that are likely to challenge the uptake of this precinct over the next five years.

-Having considered both the business-as-usual and workshop master plan, the precinct's inherent economic constraints will be examined to determine what the key considerations are in achieving the master plan vision.
+Having considered both the business-as-usual and Place Strategy, the precinct's inherent economic constraints will be examined to determine what the key considerations are in achieving the Place Strategy vision.

-Summary and classification of jobs
+4.1 Summary and classification of jobs

-It is important to be able to ground the master plan in what is expected to occur in the wider Central City District.
+It is important to be able to ground the Place Strategy in what is expected to occur in the wider Central City District.

 The first step of this is to ensure all jobs are consistently classified.
-We have therefore translated the jobs for each of the scenarios into the four Broad Industry Categories (BICs) that are used to categorise jobs:
+We have therefore translated the jobs into the four Broad Industry Categories (BICs) that are used to categorise jobs: